WHAT IS SOCIAL WELL-BEING?

 - Develop job training and literacy programs.

-- Develop systems that remove barriers to access to basic health, human,
+- Develop systems that remove barriers to access to basic health, human, and mobility services.

 - Adopt a social well-being impact policy for all actions taken.